Benton Harbor BASIC: History

 Heathkit had been watching the emerging microcomputer field since 1974, but at the time, they could not figure out what any of the traditional Heath customers would use one for.
 Attitudes changed when MITS introduced the Altair 8800 kit in January 1975 and it was a runaway bestseller.
 Heathkit began a program to develop their own kit that would be much superior to the Altair, which was known to have poor reliability due to a number of design decisions.
 (Note: For a lengthy discussion by the original designers on some of these issues, see the S-100 Bus termination and legacy support page.)
 The concept of building a computer remained a heated issue in the company, but started moving forward after one engineer stated "All right, we'll build a computer.
 But we're not going to get involved in software!"

 The idea of not getting involved in software quickly revealed itself as a bad one.
 Although the new design was largely a cleaned up Altair, or S-100 bus design as they were known by this time, it differed enough that software for the Altair would not run without conversion.
 This would leave the prospective owner will little or nothing to do with their computer.
 The decision was made to sell the systems with at least some fundamental programs, but no one in the company had any software experience.

 The company contacted Wintek of Lafayette, Indiana to write a suite of programs for the system.
 Wintek sent one of their programmers, Gordon Letwin, to the Heath headquarters in Benton Harbor, Michigan to meet with them.
 The project lead at Heath, Louis Frenzel, recounted that Letwin once arrived for a business meeting with long hair, high-top sneakers and a velvet coat.
-In spite of his surprise at Letwin's appearance, Frenzel quickly realized Letwin knew what he was doing and decided to hire him directly.
+Despite his surprise at Letwin's appearance, Frenzel quickly realized Letwin knew what he was doing and decided to hire him directly.

 Letwin's first project was HDOS, an operating system for the platform.
 With this completed, he began work on BASIC.
-The first versions were extremely simple, supporting only the most basic functionality, limited to 6 digits of precision, lacking string manipulation, and only allowing a single statement per line.
+The first versions were extremely simple, supporting only the most basic functionality, limited to 6 digits of precision in calculations, lacking string manipulation, and only allowing a single statement per line.
 This version shipped with all H8 systems.
 For $10, the user could also purchase Extended BASIC, which started at Version 10, which added string variables and various additional functions.

 The system was not particularly well reviewed.
 One review called it "medium quality" and expressed concern about how slow it was, some 10 times slower than North Star BASIC.
-Additionally, in spite of Heath's claims that Extended offered improved performance, benchmarking by one user demonstrated that most operations were either identical in speed or slightly slower, with the exception of some math functions like square root.
+Additionally, despite Heath's claims that Extended offered improved performance, benchmarking by one user demonstrated that most operations were either identical in speed or slightly slower, with the exception of some math functions like square root.

+Zenith Data Systems shipped Benton Harbor BASIC with the Zenith Z-89/Heathkit H89, which is compatible with H8 software.